DavidBarker05/Jinja2.NET.Unity/README.md

 ﻿# Jinja2.NET.Unity
 In no way do I claim this code as my own.
 This is a fork of [Jinja2.NET](https://github.com/AlexNek/Jinja2.NET) by AlexNek.
 I only did this so that the code would work with unity as a package.
-This README also containt text from [Jinja2.NET's README](https://github.com/AlexNek/Jinja2.NET/blob/master/README.md).
+This README also contains text from [Jinja2.NET's README](https://github.com/AlexNek/Jinja2.NET/blob/master/README.md).
 This was a once off project to make this work in Unity for one of my assignments so I won't be maintaining this.
 Feel free to fork this repository and make your own changes though.

 ---